yulongl/p3_BehavioralCloning/project_writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to modify and implement the NVIDIA CNN architecture mentioned in **An appropriate model architecture has been employed** above.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+Two more fully connected layers were added because the size of the flatten layer was way more than the NVIDIA CNN.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+Image and steering angle data were split into a training and validation set in a ratio of 8:2.
+I found that the first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I added two dropout layers with a dropout rate of 0.5, which significantly improved the performance.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+When I run the simulator to see how well the car was driving around track one.
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I generated more training data which taught the model how to drive back to center.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.